Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Results and Discussions

 \end{enumerate}

-The Figure \ref{fig17:a} and \ref{fig17:b} shows the allowed parameter space for matrices $m_{II}$ and $m_{III}$, respectively, which indicates that $\rho$ is sharply constrained in the region around $\rho = 0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}, 2\pi$.
+The Figure \ref{fig17}(\subref{fig17:a}) and \ref{fig17}(\subref{fig17:b}) shows the allowed parameter space for matrices $m_{II}$ and $m_{III}$, respectively, which indicates that $\rho$ is sharply constrained in the region around $\sigma = 0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}, 2\pi$.
 The different mixing matrix, as shown in Eqn. \ref{eqn8} and \ref{eqn10}, predicts specific correlations between the mixing angle $\theta_{23}$ and the CP-violating phase $\delta$ when one zero textures are introduced.
-As $\theta_{23}$ tends towards maximal mixing, the corresponding CP violation is also expected to reach maximality, with $\delta$ approaching values of $\pi/2$ or $3\pi/2$ shown in Figure \ref{fig18:a} and \ref{fig18:b}.
+As $\theta_{23}$ tends towards maximal mixing, the corresponding CP violation is also expected to reach maximality, with $\delta$ approaching values of $\pi/2$ or $3\pi/2$ shown in Figure \ref{fig18}(\subref{fig18:a}) and \ref{fig18}(\subref{fig18:b}).

-We also demonstrate correlation between the mixing angles $\theta_{12}$, $\theta_{23}$, and the free parameter $\theta$.
-Moreover, in all neutrino mass matrices featuring one zero textures with or without additional symmetries a complementary relationship emerges between the predicted values of $\theta_{23}$ and $\delta$ for specific patterns.
-For instance, the pattern $m_{12} = 0$ is complementary to $m_{13} = 0$, and similarly, $m_{22} = 0$ complements $m_{33} = 0$.